 It’s important to hang on to any records, receipts, and invoices relating to your house – if you do decide to rent all or part of it you’ll pay the right amount of tax for the period for which it’s been rented.

-This all changes if you’re selling an investment property since these properties attract capital gains tax (CGT) – one of the costs of selling a property to factor in when you’re planning your next move.
+Your eligible tax deductions change if you’re selling an investment property since these properties attract capital gains tax (CGT) – one of the costs of selling a property to factor in when you’re planning your next move.
 When you sell these properties, you need to establish the cost base (generally the amount you acquired the property for), which can include other costs associated with buying the property, holding and selling it – these are your deductions.

 You may be able to include in the cost base any payments you’ve made towards the maintenance and upkeep of the property while it is being rented, called capital expenses.
 These can reduce the amount of CGT you’re liable for since it narrows the gap between the cost of the property when you purchased it and the amount for which you sell it.